 Lady Isobella’s ghost is reputed to be a ‘friendly’ spirit who walks the corridors of the old Castle.
 Over the years many guests have reported strange experiences and have felt a presence in their rooms!
 There are also endless stories of unexplained noises in the night, and an eerie green mist over the Castle.
 The hotel is so fiercely proud of their permanent resident they have even given her a bedroom, ‘The Ghost Room’ here in the tower in the oldest part of the Castle.

-The only other bit of notableness in the room is that on the wall is a pencil drawing of a severe-looking woman that I assume is supposed to be of the Lady Isabella.
-It wasn't labeled, though, so it could very well be a random picture meant to infer the Lady or a recent artist’s interpretation.
+The only other bit of notableness in the room is that on the wall is a pencil drawing of a severe-looking woman that I assume is supposed to be of the Lady Isabella, although it wasn't labeled.

-And for those of you who are wondering, even though I saw the room part of the Ghost Room, I didn’t get to see the ghost part.
-In fact, I saw no ghosts during my stay at Ballygally Castle Hotel at all, Lady Isabella or otherwise (the place is also supposed to be haunted by other ghosts from its history), and my patronage of the hotel establishment only resulted in an exchange of money that made me curse the American dollar, and a complimentary rubber duck.
+For those of you who are wondering, even though I saw the room part of the Ghost Room, I didn’t get to see the ghost part.
+In fact, I saw no ghosts during my stay at Ballygally Castle Hotel at all, Lady Isabella or otherwise (the place is also supposed to be haunted by other ghosts from its history).
+My patronage of the hotel establishment only resulted in an exchange of money that made me curse the American dollar and a complimentary rubber duck.
 It's too bad, though.
 I've always wanted to run white-haired and jibbering.